frequency-chain/frequency/designdocs/user-handles.md

 }
 ```

-### Create user handle with chosen handle
+### Claim handle

  As a network, Frequency should allow users to choose their own handle, while chain will generate a random numeric suffix within the range of suffixes allowed.
-The full handle will be the handle with the suffix.
+The display handle will be the base handle with the suffix.

 Input